sthagen/eclipse-mosquitto/README.md

 To start your config file you define a listener and you will need to think about what authentication you require.
-It is not advised to run your broker with anonymous access when it is publically available.
+It is not advised to run your broker with anonymous access when it is publicly available.

 For details on how to do this, look at the [authentication methods](https://mosquitto.org/documentation/authentication-methods/)